How Social Networking Has Killed Digg and SEO 1.0

 Social networking works for all niches and at the same time is better at reflecting overall trends.

-So you do both: You can communicate with your community on Facebook, Twitter or Tumblr and still use services like Topsy to find out what most people deem worthy to be shared.
 It’s not one size fit all.
 It’s a collection of all sizes and colors where each one of them has a chance to become popular.

-There is no front-page on the Web
+There is no Front-Page on the Web

 - disgruntled